Algebraic-Programming/ALP/README.md

 The above sending-and-receiving across processes applies only to ALP/GraphBLAS implementations and backends that support or require multiple user processes;
-the sequential reference and shared-memory parallel reference_omp backends, for example, support only one user process.
+both the sequential `reference` and the shared-memory parallel `reference_omp` backends, for example, support only one user process.

-In case of multiple user processes, the overhead of the broadcasting of input data is linear in P as well as linear in the byte-size of `T`, and hence should be kept to a minimum.
-A recommended use of this mechanism is, e.g., to broadcast input data location; any additional I/O should use the parallel I/O mechanisms that ALP/GraphBLAS defines within the program itself.
+In case of multiple user processes, the overhead of the broadcasting of input data is linear in the number of user processes, as well as linear in the byte- size of `T` which hence should be kept to a minimum.
+A recommended use of this mechanism is, e.g., to broadcast input data locations; any additional I/O should use the parallel I/O mechanisms that ALP/GraphBLAS exposes to the ALP program itself.

-Implementations may require sending back the output data to the calling process, even if there is only one ALP/GraphBLAS user process.
-The data movement cost this incurs shall be linear to the byte size of `U`.
+Output data is retrieved only from the user process with ID `0`, even if multiple user processes exist.
+Some implemenations or systems may require sending back the output data to a calling process, even if there is only one user process.
+The data movement cost thus incurred should hence be considered linear in the byte size of `U`, and it may similarly instead be advisable to use parallel I/O facilities to store large outputs.

 ### Compilation

-Our backends auto-vectorise.
-For best results, please edit the `include/graphblas/base/config.hpp` file prior to compilation and installation.
-Most critically, ensure that `config::SIMD_SIZE::bytes` defined in that file is set correctly with respect to the target architecture.
+Our backends auto-vectorise, hence please recall step 1 from the quick start guide, and make sure the `include/graphblas/base/config.hpp` reflects the correct value for `config::SIMD_SIZE::bytes`, prior to compilation and installation of ALP.
+For different architectures with differing SIMD widths, different installations of ALP for different architectures could be maintained.

 The program may be compiled using the compiler wrapper `grbcxx` generated during installation; for more options on using ALP/GraphBLAS in external projects, you